-- FCS institutions should be subject to regulatory capital requirements that are more stringent than those that apply to community banks -- i.e., the Basel III regulatory capital framework -- since FCS institutions are government sponsored enterprises ultimately backed by U.S. taxpayers.
+- FCS institutions should be subject to regulatory capital requirements that are more stringent than those that apply to community banks, consistent with their status as a government sponsored enterprises ultimately backed by U.S. taxpayers.

 Farm Credit System lenders enjoy an unfair advantage over rural community banks in competing for loans by leveraging their tax and funding advantages as a government sponsored enterprise (GSE).
+The FCS is unique in this regard as the only GSE that competes directly against private sector lenders at the retail level.
 FCS was chartered by Congress to serve bona fide farmers and ranchers, but has in recent years sought numerous non-farm lending powers in an effort to compete directly with commercial banks for non-farm customers.
 These vast and broad new powers would essentially make FCS institutions the functional combination of commercial banks and tax-exempt credit unions, but with intrinsic GSE tax and funding advantages.
-While the FCS’s legislative proposals were not included in the 2008 farm bill and no legislative expansion powers were granted in the 2012 farm bill, FCS has sought to push its legislative agenda through its compliant and accommodating regulator, the Farm Credit Administration (FCA).
+While the FCS’s legislative proposals were not included in recent farm bills, FCS has sought to push its legislative agenda through its compliant and accommodating regulator, the Farm Credit Administration (FCA).

 Farm Credit Administration’s Aggressive Agenda.
-In addition to the broad consumer, housing, and retail and business lending legislative proposals advocated by the FCS, the FCA proposed a “Rural Community Investments” regulation aimed at allowing non-farm financing if such financing projects are labeled as “investments.”
-FCA/FCS’s envisioned financing authority under the Rural Community Investments proposal was very broad, allowing FCS institutions to finance otherwise illegal lending in any city of under 50,000 residents, including non-agricultural business loans, manufacturing, apartment complexes, dental facilities, doctors’ and lawyers’ offices, and many other loans prohibited by law.
-Though the RCI proposal was nominally withdrawn, it now appears to be substantially embodied in FCA’s ‘case-by-case’ approval authority.
+In addition to the broad consumer, housing, and business lending legislative proposals advocated by the FCS, the FCA proposed a “Rural Community Investments” regulation intended to allow non-farm financing of “investment” projects.
+This very broad proposal would allow FCS institutions to finance otherwise illegal lending provided it is labeled as investments, including non-agricultural business loans, manufacturing, apartment complexes, dental facilities, doctors’ and lawyers’ offices, and many other loans prohibited by law.
+Though the RCI proposal was nominally withdrawn, it now appears to be embodied in FCA’s ‘case-by-case’ approval regime as announced in FCA’s September 2013 Guidance memo.
 FCA has not made any plans for public transparency of the “investments” approved under this authority.

 FCA has also inappropriately changed the definition of “rural” to apply to localities within metropolitan statistical areas (MSAs) if any other federal program defines these areas as “rural” areas.

 In recent years, FCA has allowed various deposit-taking programs by FCS lenders that siphon local funds out of rural communities and has expanded the FCS mission without informing the public.
 In addition, on several occasions, FCA has violated the Administrative Procedures Act.
-The cumulative impact of these changes represents a dramatic departure from FCS’s historic mission and congressional intent – to serve bona-fide farmers and ranchers – and these abuses have no basis in the law or legislative history.
+The cumulative impact of these changes represents a dramatic departure from FCS’s historic mission and congressional intent – to serve bona-fide farmers and ranchers, farm cooperatives and farm related businesses that provide on-farm services – and these abuses have no basis in the law or legislative history.

 ICBA Opposes Consolidation Trend Within the Farm Credit System.
-FCS should either be dismantled if they continue seeking to become non-farm lenders or be refocused as a wholesale funding source for community banks serving agriculture and provide more of a correspondent banking function rather than operating as a direct retail competitor with GSE tax and funding advantages.
+FCS should either be dismantled if they continue seeking to become non-farm lenders or be refocused as a wholesale funding source for community banks serving agriculture and provide more of a correspondent banking function.
 Many FCS associations have merged in recent years, resulting in several large multi-state regional lenders.
 Significant additional mergers could occur going forward.
-Any future mergers between FCS institutions should abide by the FCA's "termination" regulations, and FCA should publicly explain any mergers between geographically distant or separated associations.
+Any future mergers should abide by the FCA's "termination" regulations, and FCA should publicly explain any mergers between geographically distant or separated associations.
 Large, multi-state or regional FCS entities enjoy tax advantages allowing them to siphon away high-quality loans from much smaller community banks.
 These tax advantages include exemptions from paying taxes on real estate and mortgage loans, avoidance of state and local taxes and state franchise taxes, exemption of mortgage recording fees and exemption from taxes on retained earnings.
-These exemptions provide a huge advantage over community banks, whether C corporations or sub S Corporations, in their ability to facilitate new growth.
+These exemptions provide a huge advantage over community banks, whether C corporations or Subchapter S Corporations, in their ability to facilitate new growth.

 More Disclosure and Transparency Needed.
 Since the FCS is a GSE, each Farm Credit System bank should be required to register a class of its equity securities with the SEC under the Securities Exchange Act of 1934 to be consistent with Fannie Mae, Freddie Mac and the Federal Home Loan Banks.
 Like other GSEs, FCS institutions should also be required to comply with the disclosure requirements of the Act by preparing and filing appropriate reports including audited financial statements.

-Parity in Regulatory Capital.
-Beginning in 2015, community banks are phasing in new regulatory capital requirements under the Basel III regulatory capital framework.
-While ICBA has concerns regarding key components of Basel III (see Regulatory Capital resolution), it is imperative that comparable, and preferably more stringent, regulatory capital requirements apply to FCS institutions.
-ICBA fully supports the Farm Credit Administration’s proposed capital rule for FCS institutions, issued in late 2014, which would significantly revise regulatory capital requirements, enhance capital transparency, and allow for easier comparison with the Basel III capital framework.
+Regulatory Capital Consistent with Taxpayer Risk.
+ICBA provisionally supports the Farm Credit Administration’s proposed capital rule for FCS institutions, issued in late 2014, which would significantly revise regulatory capital requirements, enhance capital transparency, and allow for easier comparison with the Basel III capital framework to which community banks are subject.
 However, because the FCS is a GSE with the implicit backing of U.S. taxpayers, regulatory capital requirements should be more stringent, not comparable to, those that apply to community banks.
 The FCA proposed rule should be considered an initial step rather than an end point.